kiwi-ng

 --logsocket=<socketfile>

-send log data to the given Unix Domain socket in the same format as with –logfile
+Send log data to the specified Unix Domain socket in the same format as with --logfile.

 --loglevel=<number>